chnliquan/polyrepo-template/web/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
-  Your bug will get fixed much faster if we can run your code and it doesn't have dependencies other than <%= name %>.
+  Your bug will get fixed much faster if we can run your code and it doesn't have dependencies other than <%= locals.name %>.
 Issues without reproduction steps or code examples may be immediately closed as not actionable.
 -->